 Then again, you can always book Qatar Airways through American AAdvantage, since that program often sells miles with a bonus.
 In some cases redemption rates will be cheaper through Privilege Club, while in other cases they’ll be cheaper through AAdvantage.

-Even though Qatar Airways is in the oneworld alliance, unfortunately redemption rates are very uncompetitive.
+Even though Qatar Airways is in the oneworld alliance, unfortunately partner redemption rates are uncompetitive.
 Here’s the distance based award chart:

 Just to give some comparisons between American AAdvantage and Qatar Airways Privilege Club rates: